Liyuna123/Gesture_Controlled_Robot/index.md

 | 9V Battery Clip | What the item is used for | $Price | <a href="https://www.newark.com/keystone/233/battery-strap-9v-wire-lead/dp/22C4351?COM=ref_hackster&CMP=Hackster-NA-project-94b13d-Jun-25/"> Link </a> |
 | 9V battery (generic)| What the item is used for | $Price | <a href="https://www.amazon.com/TENS-Cell-9v-Battery-Blue/dp/B00BC9JNRY/"> Link </a> |
 | Battery Holder, 18650 x 2| What the item is used for | $Price | <a href="https://www.newark.com/keystone/1048/battery-holder-18650-li-ion-2cell/dp/56T2029?COM=ref_hackster&CMP=Hackster-NA-project-94b13d-Jun-25/"> Link </a> |

 # Starter Project Milestone

 <!--**Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**-->
 <!---youtube video below -->
 <!---<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>-->

-**Description**
+**Description:**
-My starter project was a retro arcade game console.
+My starter project was a retro arcade game console, which was a way to practice soldering both pins and wires.
 The project includes several displays, buttons, and wires.
-It was a good way to practice soldering both pins and wires.
+The first step for the starter project was soldering each of the displays and buttons on to the board.
+The next step was to solder the wires that were connected to the battery case to the board.
+The last step was to assemble the case and screw everything in.

-**Challenges**
+**Challenges:**
 The first challenge I faced was soldering the pins.
 Because they were so close together, it was important to be careful to not solder other pins.
 The second challenge I faced was soldering the wires.
 This was was a problem for me because I found it was difficult to keep them in place.
 To solve this issue, I first tried bending them to stay in place, which did not work, so I ended up using eletrical tape to hold them in place.
 Another issue I faced when soldering the wires was burning some of them.
 I fixed this by stripping more of the wire and being sure not to hold the soldering iron to them to long.
 The last challenge I faced was screwing in the case.
 I used the wrong screws multiple times, which I fixed after trial and error and looking at other students' projects.

 **Next Step**